Alayzcer/backend-project-lvl1/README.md

 ## install

+For playing you need to have a nodejs version 15.
+How to install nodejs see on https://nodejs.org for install games use make:

+- make install

-For playing you can use Docker:
+Or you can use Docker:

-- make build
 - make run
-- npm link

-or install by make:

-- make install

 Games are available: